 Initiative 937 - the Washington Energy Independence Act - was approved by Washington voters in 2006

-- Requires utilities to "identify and pursue all available conservation that is cost effective, reliable, and feasible." - Accomplished by setting a two-year target and developing a tenyear plan via a Conservation Potential Assessment. - 197-37 WAC outlines the required methods to develop conservation targets and the reporting requirements. - Targets must be set every two years.
+- Requires utilities to "identify and pursue all available conservation that is cost effective, reliable, and feasible." - Accomplished by setting two-year and ten-year targets via a Conservation Potential Assessment. - Targets must be set every two years